The Best Fly Fishing Movies in 2023

 Atlantic Salmon - Lost At Sea

-It is no secret in the fly fishing world that Atlantic Salmon are at risk of becoming extinct as their numbers seem to be dropping year after year.
-Atlantic Salmon – Lost At Sea is all about trying to work out what is going on and is an awesome documentary that uncovers a lot.
+It is no secret in the fly fishing world that Atlantic Salmon are at risk of becoming extinct, as their numbers seem to be dropping yearly.
+Atlantic Salmon—Lost At Sea is about trying to figure out what is happening.
+It is an extraordinary documentary that uncovers a lot.

-It took 6 years or so to film and it follows what happens to young salmon par on their way out of the rivers and into the sea.
-Filming this was a major operation that took both land and sea vessels working across a large range of different locations.
+It took six years to film, and it follows what happens to young salmon on their way out of the rivers and into the sea.
+Filming this was a major operation that involved both land and sea vessels working across a wide range of different locations.

 In the end, this documentary film does give us some great information about what is happening to the young salmon and how we can save them.
-It is worth a watch whether you are into fly fishing or not, as there is a species on the line here that needs saving.
+It is worth a watch whether you are into fly fishing, as a species on the line here needs saving.

 Thank you very much for reading my article.
-I hope you enjoyed it and now have a list of some awesome fly fishing movies to watch and maybe re-watch on those nights after work while you are waiting for that weekend cast.
+I hope you enjoyed my list of excellent fly fishing movies to watch and maybe re-watch on those nights after work while waiting for that weekend cast.

-Please share the article with your fishing buddies and why not have a look at some of our others.
-We cover everything from the best carp flies to how to catch a triggerfish on the fly.
+Please share the article with your fishing buddies and why not look at some of our others below.

 Leave a Comment